|

 with

-a grey canvas vest over them.
+a slate gray canvas vest over them.

 In 1894 the team sweater changed, to purple with a large block "N" in